zion-sati/fui-as/docs/v2/fui-as/QUICKSTART.md

 alongside each harness root under `public/v2/fui-as/**`.

 Cancellation is cooperative and chunked.
-The current recommended pattern is `WorkerJob`: keep only a single nullable job reference at module scope, store in-flight state on instance fields, and return after calling `yield(delayMs)`.
+The recommended pattern is `WorkerJob`: keep only a single nullable job reference at module scope, store in-flight state on instance fields, and return after calling `yield(delayMs)`.
 On the next invocation, the same job instance resumes and can check